MSU Texas reports four new COVID-19 cases

 WICHITA FALLS, Texas (TNN) - Midwestern State University reports one new staff member and three new students have tested positive for COVID-19.

-The report, which was updated Thursday just after 3:45 p.m., says the patients are made up of 14 faculty/staff members and 50 students.
-There are currently 15 active student cases and 5 active staff cases.
+The report, which was updated Wednesday at 4:25 p.m., says the patients are made up of 19 faculty/staff members and 67 students.
+There are currently 27 active student cases and 10 active staff cases.

 MSU Texas coverage: